 2.8.5.1 The emergence of OTTs has been driving growth, connecting people, and advancing innovation in the global economy.
 These services are reshaping and expanding the entire communications ecosystem, while also providing social and economic benefits to consumers worldwide and the global economy.

-At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.
+At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the investments, competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.

 2.8.5.2 In this regard, some examples of OTT-related policy questions that could be considered include:

 a.
 What are some of the key policy opportunities and challenges associated with OTT services?
+How can the Telecom Regulators ensure fair and competitive environment between OTTs and Traditional Telecom operators?

 b.
 How can OTT players and other stakeholders offering application services contribute in those aspects related to the security, safety and trust of the consumer?